On the Stability of Electromechanical Switching Devices: Analysis in continuous mode

 The basic model is studied first.
 Recall that this model considers the reluctance given by \eqref{eq:rel_basic}, which leads to the magnetic force \eqref{eq:F_mag2}.
 Geometrically, the equilibrium points of the system on the $z$-$\phi$ plane are points of intersection of the curves $f_v(x)=0$ and $f_\phi(x,u)=0$.
 Fig.~\ref{fig:equilibrium_state_2} depicts these curves for different values of $u$.
 It is shown that, depending on the supply voltage, one, two, or three intersection points may exist.
 Note however that some of them are outside the domain and, thus, are not equilibrium points of the system.

 Let us begin the analysis with the particular case $u=0$.
 For this supply voltage there are three points at which the parabola $f_v(x)=0$ intersects the two straight lines resulting from $f_\phi(x,0)=0$, i.e, $\phi=0$ and $z=-\mathcal{R}_0/k_\mathcal{R}$.
-Only the point at $(\phi,z)=(0,z_\mathrm{s})$---indicated with a triangle in the figure---is inside the domain and, therefore, there is only one equilibrium point in the system.
+Only the point at $(\phi,z)=(0,z_\mathrm{s})$---indicated with a black triangle in the figure---is inside the domain and, therefore, there is only one equilibrium point in the system.
 Note that this point coincides with the equilibrium position of the spring.

 Then, as the absolute value of $u$ increases, the two straight lines become a hyperbola, which initially also intersects the parabola at three points.
 For small supply voltages, the picture is similar to the case $u=0$, i.e., only one of the points corresponds to a positive air gap ($z\geq 0$).
 However, there is a threshold absolute value of $u$---denoted as $u_0$---that brings another intersection point into the domain.
 This value can be obtained from the solution to the system of equations consisting of $f_2(x,u)=0$ and $z=0$.
 There are two solutions, one for positive supply voltage $u=u_0$ at $(\phi,z)=(\phi_0,0)$, and the other one for negative voltage $u=-u_0$ at $(\phi,z)=(-\phi_0,0)$.
 Both are indicated with crosses in the figure.
-The values of $u_0$ and $\phi_0$, which depend on the model parameters, are given by
+The values of $u_0$ and $\phi_0$, which depend on the model parameters, are

 Then, for supply voltages greater in absolute value than $u_0$, there are two other critical points---marked as dots in the figure---at which the parabola and the hyperbola become tangent.
-These are tangential bifurcation points where the two equilibrium points previously considered converge.
+These are tangential bifurcation points where the two existing equilibrium points converge.
 They can be calculated analytically, either geometrically or by taking into account that the Jacobian vanishes at these points.
 That is, they can be obtained from the solution of the system of equations formed by $f(x,u)=0$ and $\vert{\partial f}/{\partial x}\vert=0$.
 There are two solutions as in the previous case: one for positive supply voltage $u=u_\mathrm{b}$ at $(\phi,z)=(\phi_\mathrm{b},z_\mathrm{b})$, and another one for negative voltage $u=-u_\mathrm{b}$ at $(\phi,z)=(-\phi_\mathrm{b},z_\mathrm{b})$.
 The expressions of $u_\mathrm{b}$, $z_\mathrm{b}$, and $\phi_\mathrm{b}$ are as follows:

 Finally, for $\lvert u \rvert>u_\mathrm{b}$ the curves $f_v(x)=0$ and $f_\phi(x,u)=0$ intersect only at one point, which is always outside the domain.
 Thus, there are no equilibrium points for supply voltages beyond that value.